real-Shigure/skeet.pw/README.md

 # skeet.pw
-legendware paste with XenForo Loader
+legendware paste

 Updated.
-Unstable
+Unstable Inject With CSGhost 3.0.
+3.1 will error

 If any  issue make a github issue Thank you.